windwalk-bushido/Annima/docs.md

 ### To do (Priorities)

-- Use Pinia (some variables needs to be global... e.g. to reduce number of API calls, event_list)
-- Reduce number of variables (by taking them out of the functions) and use v-model as much as possible

-- Login and Register pages should trigger "navbar switch" on some other lifecycle hooks (it's not 'mount')
-- Save user inputs on Login/Register/F.Password pages (before unmounting them) in sessionStorage (load them when mounting the pages)

-- Dashboard should check if the user's '7 day' period is over, then redirect it to "Login" page (with an error message);
 - Format Date properly (DD.
 MM.
 YYYY)

 - FIX SUPABASE POLICIES
 - Make Settings page
 - Make 'Forgot password' page

+- Use Pinia (some variables needs to be global... e.g. to reduce number of API calls, event_list)
+- Reduce number of variables and use v-model as much as possible
 - Implement ES6 stuff like Try Catch, Arrow functions, etc. (if needed)

 ### To do (General)